zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

-# Run the Machine Learning Notebook[Workshop Under Construction]
+# Import and Run the Machine Learning Notebook[Workshop Under Construction]

 ## Introduction

+Oracle machine learning notebook apache zeppelin comes with your Autonomous Data Warehouse.
+Once the data is in ADW, you can start using oracle machine learning notebooks to investigate the data and run machine learning models with it.
+In this lab, you will log in as OMLUSER to load and run the provided Oracle Machine Learning notebook.

 Estimated Lab Time: n minutes